How to lower your Spectrum bill—A comprehensive guide

 - Sending an email

-The latter option is ideal because it is free and doesn’t take too much time.
+The latter option is ideal because it is free and doesn't take too much time.
 If you are not keen on writing, you can turn to DoNotPay for assistance.
-Our robot lawyer will create a waiver letter for you.
+Our AI Consumer Champion will create a waiver letter for you.
 It can even send it to the appropriate address on your behalf.

 What else can DoNotPay do to make your life easier

 DoNotPay is designed to help people with complicated administrative tasks that can take too much time.
-There’s no need to spend hours or days researching a bunch of mundane things.
-Let our robot lawyer do that for you.
+There's no need to spend hours or days researching a bunch of mundane things.
+Let our AI Consumer Champion do that for you.

 Many people give up on getting what they deserve because of the red tape.
 DoNotPay assists with the bureaucracy so that you can focus on the more important things in your life.
 Contact DoNotPay if you need us to: